 We choose the magazines we read, the TV shows we watch, the attitudes and opinions we allow friends to share without calling them out, and the beliefs we hold and do not challenge.
 We follow people like the Kardashians who as a family, have spent millions on plastic surgery.
 They seem to live by the doctrine of Perfection At All Costs.
 And if the gossip is to be believed, they pay to have the perfect airbrushed images of themselves published so that what their fans consume is a carefully filtered, strategically posed version of their lives.

 But I also see young girls rejecting the fabrication.
 These Buzzfeed women are among them.
 After trying out their ideal body part for a day, more than one opted to keep their natural boobs, eye color, and other natural attributes.
 It gives you hope that after satisfying our curiosity, most of us would really like who we are.

 It’s natural to be curious

-We’re becoming more aware that how we think about ourselves affects our confidence and motivation.
-We’re widening our definition of beauty to include more realistic and inclusive examples.
-And, we’re being accepting of fuller curved women.
-To be curious is not a bad thing and I wish every woman had opportunities like these to try-on the body part they idealize.
-Like these women, I believe more women would choose to stick with what they’ve got.
-With their curiosity satisfied, more women would be happy with how they look.
+To be curious is not a bad thing and I wish every woman had opportunities like these women did to try-on the body part they idealize.
+Like these women, I believe most of our readers would choose to stick with what they’ve got.
+With their curiosity satisfied, more of you, I like to believe, would, in the end, be happy with how you look.